-4.1.
+5.1.
 Raising awareness

-- All teaching and non-teaching staff, pupils and parents and governors need an understanding of what bullying is. - All teaching and non-teaching staff and governors should know what the college policy is on bullying, and follow it when bullying is reported. - All pupils and parents will be made aware of the College policy on bullying, and what they should do if bullying arises. - All stakeholders must be clear that bullying will not be tolerated at Sawston Village College. - The College will implement curriculum programmes, information and training for pupils, parents and staff, and support procedures to help ensure these outcomes.
+- All teaching and non-teaching staff, pupils and parents and governors need an understanding of what bullying is. - All teaching and non-teaching staff and governors should know what the college policy is on bullying, and follow it when bullying is reported. - All pupils and parents will be made aware of the College policy on bullying, and what they should do if bullying arises. - All stakeholders must be clear that bullying will not be tolerated at Sawston Village College. - The College will implement curriculum programmes, information and training for pupils, parents and staff, and support procedures to help ensure these outcomes. - The College will use anti-bullying week as an additional way of raising awareness during mentor time and assemblies.

-4.2.
+5.2.
 Responding to bullying behaviour